 On 14th May (the anniversary of the foundation of the Israeli state on 14th May 1948) Israeli forces shoot and kill at least 60 Palestinians and wound at least 1,200 more as tens of thousands of people protest at the Gaza border against the opening of the US embassy in Jerusalem.
 US President Donald Trump praises the embassy opening as a "great day for Israel".

 A Boeing 737-201 leased to the Cuban state airline Cubana de Aviación by the Mexican company Aerolineas Damojh, crashes shortly after taking off from Havana on Friday, 18th May.
-110 people on board the internal flight to Holguin are killed; three women survive the crash.
+112 people on board the internal flight to Holguin are killed; there is only one survivor.

 On the same day eight students and two teachers are killed at Santa Fe High School, with 13 other people wounded, when Dimitrios Pagourtzis, a 17-year-old student at the school, opens fire with a shotgun and a revolver taken from his father.